damiant/dust/docs/watch-app.md

 2. Pair a real Apple Watch (a watchOS **simulator** does not support WatchConnectivity messaging reliably — test on a device).
 3. Launch the iPhone app → **Favorites ▸ ⋯ ▸ Update Watch**.
-   - Success toast appears and the watch shows Restroom, Ice, Camps, Art, Events.
+   - Success toast appears and the watch shows Restroom, Ice, Medical, Camps, Art, Friends, Events, Reminders.
-   - Restroom / Ice start the compass to the nearest point.
+   - Restroom, Ice, and Medical start the compass to the nearest point.
-   - Camps / Art / Events open a shortlist; tap a placed row for the compass.
+   - Camps / Art / Friends / Events / Reminders open a shortlist; tap a placed row for the compass.
    - Distance on the compass counts down as you walk. **Stop** returns to the list.

 ## Behavior notes (as designed)